claytongearhart/squid/docs/progressLog.md

 ### 2021-9-24 - 3 Hours
 Found out problem with ways to fix string, went to the source and making broken strings and fixing them later make good strings at start.
 Found it `isInString()` function had some errors and created a wrapper around `std::string::find_first_of()` and evreything works now.

+### 2021-10-14 - 5 Hours
+Thought of ways to implement basic tree structure.
+At first I thought of using JSON to implement but using third party json libaries was a pain, I ran into issues with accessing child nodes recursivly.
+I then tried to use third party xml libaries, and I ran into the same problem.
+I ended up making my own xml like class.
+At first I was thinking of storing types in a vector with some sort of location table but I ended up making a `node` class that contains a vector of `std::variant`s of strings or nodes.
+I then overloaded the index operator.